Wilhelm, Duke of Brunswick

 Wilhelm, Duke of Brunswick; Credit – Wikipedia

 Wilhelm was the second Duke of Brunswick, reigning from 1830 until 1884.
 He was born Prince Wilhelm August Ludwig Maximilian Friedrich of Brunswick-Wolfenbüttel in Brunswick, Principality of Brunswick-Wolfenbüttel, now in Lower Saxony, Germany, on April 25, 1806, the younger son of Friedrich Wilhelm, Duke of Brunswick-Wolfenbüttel and Princess Marie of Baden.
-He had one older brother:

-Upon their father’s death, the brothers inherited their father’s estates in Oels, a town in Silesia, now in Szczodre, Poland.
+Upon their father’s death, Wilhelm and his brother Karl inherited their father’s estates in Oels, a town in Silesia, now in Szczodre, Poland.
 After Karl reached his majority and took control of the government in Brunswick, he ceded the Oels estates to Wilhelm who would spend a large part of his life there.

 Wilhelm, c1870. source: Wikipedia

 When his brother Karl II was forced to flee Brunswick in September 1830, Wilhelm came to the Duchy and took the helm of the government as Regent.
 The following year, in May 1831, the German Confederation declared that Karl was no longer able to govern and that Wilhelm was his successor.
-While this cleared the way for Wilhelm to become the reigning Duke, it did not address the possibility of any heirs that Karl may have.
+While this cleared the way for Wilhelm to become the reigning Duke of Brunswick, it did not address the possibility of any heirs that Karl may have.
 This was resolved by a family law within the House of Guelph which formally made Wilhelm the reigning Duke, backdated to September 10, 1830, the day after his elder brother had fled.

 Under Wilhelm’s regency, the Duchy of Brunswick was granted a new constitution that extended significant fundamental rights to the people.
 He quickly became much more popular than his brother had ever been.
 He let his government do much of the ruling, leaving his ministers to handle most of the government business, and spending much of his time at his estates in Oels.